What Happens When Someone Is Pulled Over on Suspicion of Using Drugs?

 Many years ago, the police could only determine whether or not someone had THC in their system.
 Now the tests are more sophisticated and can actually determine the level of marijuana intoxication.
 This obviously helps the prosecutors determine whether or not the person could safely operate a motor vehicle.

-What Is A Drug Recognition Expert Or DRE In A Drug DUI Case?
+What Is A Drug Recognition Expert?

 A drug recognition expert is a person who has been specifically trained to identify whether or not a person is under the influence of a particular narcotic or drug.
 A lot of people think that only illegal narcotics are illegal to use while driving, but the truth is that any substance which could impact your ability to safely operate a motor vehicle can cause you to receive a DUI.